PROSPECTIVE PATIENT INFORMATION

 HOW LONG ARE APPOINTMENTS?

 Since the SDM is a teaching facility, the length of your appointments and overall treatment will likely take longer than it would from a private dentist.
-High standards are required of our student dentists, and our clinical faculty continually evaluate their abilities and skills.
+High standards are required of our student dentists, and our clinical faculty continually evaluate the student’s abilities and skills.
 Treatment at the SDM typically progresses more slowly and requires more frequent visits.
-You should therefore expect to spend between 2 to 3 hours per appointment.
+Therefore, you should expect to spend approximately 3 hours per appointment.
 This attention to detail requires more of your time, but assures you of quality dental care.

 If your schedule is such that it is difficult for you to come frequently and stay for the rather lengthy appointments often required, then you should consider seeking care from another dental provider.